mainmatter/playbook/development-process/README.md

 self-assign it (not all issue trackers allow assigning issues to more than one person at a time so if multiple engineers collaborate on an issue, they might have to choose one to assign it to).
-Issues are only assigned once work on them has actually started - pre-assigning issues during planning or afterwards block these issues for everyone else to work on if the originally assigned team members are busy with other tasks and do not actually work on them.
-If an issue is being worked on by multiple team members sequentially (e.g. first the designer for preparing the wireframes, then the engineer for implementing those), the latter team member will self-assign the issue once the former is done with their work.
+Issues are only assigned once work on them actually starts – pre-assigning issues during planning or afterwards block these issues for everyone else to work on if the originally assigned team members are busy with other tasks and do not actually work on them.
+If an issue is being worked on by multiple team members sequentially (e.g. first the designer for preparing visual elements, then the engineer for implementing those), the latter team member will self-assign the issue once the former is done with their work.
+Once an issue has been resolved via a [pull request](#feature-branches) or if it is blocked, the engineer(s) will self-assign another issue from the iteration backlog.

 Although issues should be well-understood and well-prepared before they are even planned for a particular [iteration](#iterations), for more complex issues it is often beneficial to prepare them further before starting implementation.
-For these kinds of issues, the first step is to break them down into smaller, more concrete steps (which is often a great thing to do in a [pairing session](#pairing)).
+For these kinds of issues, the first step is to decompose them into smaller, more concrete steps (which is often a great thing to do in a [pairing session](#pairing)).

-Once an issue has been resolved via a [pull request](#feature-branches) or if it is blocked, the engineer(s) will self-assign another issue from the iteration backlog.
-If an issue is blocked and cannot progress, the engineers working on it will have to contact the [iteration lead](#roles) who - in collaboration with whomever necessary - will try to resolve the impediment.

-If there are any changes requested to the iteration after the planning meeting (e.g. due to unforeseeable changes to features or severe bugs popping up in production), all of these potential changes are triaged by the iteration lead.
+If there are any changes requested to the iteration after the planning meeting (e.g. due to unforeseeable changes to features or severe bugs popping up in production), all of these potential changes to the iteration are triaged by the iteration lead.
 They might consult with the business experts or other project stakeholders to determine validity and priority of the incoming requests.
-If an issue is considered necessary to be added to the iteration after the planning meeting, it will be added but another issue might have to be removed from the iteration in its stead.
+If an issue is considered necessary to be added to the iteration after the planning meeting, it can be added but another issue might have to be removed from the iteration in its stead.

 If an issue is blocked and cannot progress, the iteration lead is responsible for trying to solve the impediment, potentially synchronizing with the business